kaliop-uk/ezmigrationbundle/README.md

 interface.
 The Symfony DIC container is passed to the migration class so that it can access from it all the services, parameters and other thing that it needs.

-For a more detailed example of a migration definition done in PHP, look in the Migrations folder of this very bundle.
+For a more detailed example of a migration definition done in PHP, look in the MigrationVersions folder of this very bundle.

 *NB* if you rename the php file, keep in mind that the filename and the name of the class it contains are tied - the standard autoloading mechanism of the application does not apply when loading the migration definition.
 This is also